For many, Lake Louise Canada is the iconic lake that represents the real “true north strong and free” landscape.

 4. Visit Lake Louise Village

 The Lake Louise Village is situated just off of Highway #1 and offers guests a limited number of restaurants, hotel accommodations, shops and other amenities, plus a Visitors’ Center.
-Although small in size, Lake Louise village is actually the highest community in all of Canada, situated at 5,033 feet!
+Although small in size, Lake Louise village is actually the highest community in all of Canada, situated at 5,033 feet above sea level!

-The weather at Lake Louise greatly depends on the time of year that you visit:
+The weather in Lake Louise Canada greatly depends on the time of year that you visit:

-- Winter months see an average of -7°C or 20°F, as daily highs, with up to 2 feet of snowfall per day possible!
+- Winter months see an average of -7°C or 20°F, as daily highs, with up to 2 feet of snowfall possible on some days!

 - Spring is still very cool and it takes until Mid-June for Lake Louise to thaw.